-How Can eCommerce Harness the Power of Facebook Retargeting?July 13, 2017 - Rachel Jacobs
+How Can eCommerce Harness the Power of Facebook Retargeting?July 13, 2017 - Guest

 It’s a familiar story across the eCommerce industry: abandoned carts are on the rise.
 The reason?
 There are just too many distractions in modern life for the consumer.
 The attention of your customers is being pulled in multiple directions at any one time.